 The first thing many people notice is how pristine Singapore is.
 The tiny nation has a well deserved reputation for its strict laws against of littering of any kind.
 Littering carries a $1000 fine.
 As a matter of fact, the reason chewing gum isn't sold in the country is because they don't want people spitting it out on the street!

 Repeat offenders have to wear bright jackets and clean up a public place.
 When that doesn't work, the authorities have been known to invite the media to cover the story.
 There's nothing like public embarrassment to keep someone in line.
 Having just come from Bali, Indonesia—the largest trash dump we've ever seen—the contrast was startling.

 Singapore could be the most cosmopolitan city we'd ever seen.
-It has everything: colonial British influence, huge Indian, Malaysian, and Chinese neighborhoods, glass-and-steel high rises and a state-of-the-art infrastructure.
-Everywhere we looked we saw people of all colors, cultures and dress.
+It has everything from huge Indian, Malaysian, and Chinese neighborhoods and British colonial influence to glass-and-steel high rises and a state-of-the-art infrastructure.
+Everywhere we looked, we saw people of all colors, cultures and dress.
 Malay may be its national language, but this conglomeration of cultures has resulted in English being spoken everywhere.

 So many cultures, so little time.
 How can one fit it all into a day?

 1. Little India

 Our flight schedule meant we would arrive late one afternoon and have most of the next day to get a taste of what Singapore has to offer.
 We began our 24 hours in Singapore by taking a taxi to Mustafa Centre in Little India.
 Everyone knows Mustafa Centre: The landmark takes up an entire city block.
 (Is this a Singapore version of Macy's, perchance?)